dervinism/minis/README.md

 matlab\
 pyabf

 If you run Python on Anaconda, you can install minisPy in a separate environment by following these steps.
 First, install Matlab R2020a Runtime.
-Then execute the rest of the commands below
+Then execute the rest of the commands below in the terminal (Anaconda terminal if on Windows)
 ```
 conda create --name minis-env python=3.7
 conda activate minis-env